Jishnu-Nandhiath/Automation-Using-Shell-Scripts/README.md

 # Unix_Projects
-Repo include solutions to the HackerRank Unix challenges and some of myown Unix projecs.
+Repo include solutions to the HackerRank Unix challenges and some of my own Unix projecs.